Seneca Nation of New York: Government

-The government of this tribe was established in 1848 by a Constitutional Convention of Seneca Indians residing on the Allegany and Cattaraugus Territories in present-day New York.
-The Seneca Nation of Indians Constitution established a tri-partite governing structure based on general elections of 16 Councilors, three Executives (President, Treasurer, Clerk), and Court justices (Surrogates and Peacemakers).
-These elections are held every two years, on the first Tuesday in November, usually concurrent with Election Day in the United States (the exception is in years when November 1 is a Tuesday; in those years, the Seneca Nation holds their election on November 1 while the U.S. holds their elections November 8).
-The leadership rotates between the two reservations each election, and no officer can serve consecutive terms because of this.
+In 1848, Seneca Indians residing on the Allegany and Cattaraugus Territories in New York established this government through a constitutional convention.
+The Seneca Nation of Indians Constitution established a tri-partite governing structure based on general elections of 16 Councilors, three Executives (President, Treasurer, and Clerk), and Court Justices (Surrogates and Peacemakers).
+Elections take place every two years, on the first Tuesday in November, usually concurrent with Election Day in the United States.
+An exception is in years when November 1 is a Tuesday; in those years, the Seneca Nation hold their election on November 1 while the US hold their elections on November 8.
+The leadership rotates between the two reservations each election, so no officer can serve consecutive terms.
 There are no other term limits, and elected officers can serve numerous nonconsecutive terms.

-The Council has established rules for membership or citizenship within the nation.
+The Council established rules for citizenship within the nation.
 In the 21st century, the Seneca Nation of Indians in New York has a total enrolled population of nearly 8,000 citizens.

-Its territories are generally rural, with several residential areas.
-Many Seneca citizens live off-territory, and some are located across the States, as well as in other countries.
-Off-territory residents, who often work in removed urban areas that provide more jobs, comprise nearly 1/2 of the enrolled citizens.
+Its territories are mostly rural with several residential areas.
+Many Seneca citizens live off-territory, and some are located across the United States, as well as in other countries.
+Off-territory residents, who often work in remote urban areas that provide more jobs, comprise nearly half of the enrolled citizens.
 These off-territory members are eligible to vote and are often bussed in during elections.

 The Seneca Nation's republican form of government stands in contrast to that of the federally recognized Tonawanda Band of Seneca Indians.
 That band of the Seneca retained its traditional government of hereditary chiefs chosen by clan mothers from the maternal lines responsible for such leadership.
-Within the Senaca Nation, such hereditary leaders were deposed in the 1848 convention of the Seneca Nation of New York.
-Followers of the traditional government structure split off and organized the Tonawanda Band, later gaining federal recognition.
+The Seneca Nation of New York deposed such hereditary leaders in the 1848 convention.
+Followers of the traditional government structure split off and organized the Tonawanda Band, who later also gained federal recognition.

-Women were denied the right to vote in Seneca elections until the early 1960s.
-The tribe's male voters had rejected female suffrage in three consecutive referendums in the 1950s, all rejected with widespread opposition from the Allegany Reservation, before the referendum passed.
+The Seneca Nation government denied women the right to vote until the early 1960s, this despite the traditional pre-republic structure in which women were granted the right to choose chiefs.
+The nation's male voters rejected female suffrage in three consecutive referendums in the 1950s, all rejected with widespread opposition from the Allegany Reservation, before the referendum finally passed in 1964, with women granted the right to hold office in 1966.

+In July 2024, Seneca Nation citizens voted against creating a tribal police department.